 At a workshop, run by the Edinburgh Chamber of Commerce, we talked about the different stages you go through when you grow your small business and what each of these mean for us as business owners.

-Apart from a lot of things to be aware of when you grow your small business, one thing struck a note.
+Among the list of things to be aware of when you grow your small business, one thing struck a chord.

 It’s one of the biggest hurdles in this process for us, one that quite a few of my clients were experiencing: Handling the transition from running a business to managing a business.
 So let’s have a look at what that means.